Anthony Hill Q & A

 Where do you work now?

 At the end of 1998 I left Government House to work at home as a full-time writer.
-Since then I have published my four military books – Soldier Boy (2001), Young Digger (2002), Animal Heroes (2005), The Story of Billy Young (2013) – several books for younger readers including The Shadow Dog (2003), Forbidden (2002), Harriet (2006), River Boy (2006) and my first picture book Lucy's Cat and the Rainbow Birds (2007) with Jane Tanner.
-In 2008 I published Captain Cook's Apprentice, the story of the Endeavour voyage.
+Since then I have published my five military books – Soldier Boy (2001), Young Digger (2002, 2016), Animal Heroes (2005, 2017), The Story of Billy Young (2013) and For Love of Country (2016) – several books for younger readers including The Shadow Dog (2003), Forbidden (2002), Harriet (2006), River Boy (2006) and my first (and only) picture book Lucy's Cat and the Rainbow Birds (2007) with Jane Tanner.
+In 2008 I published Captain Cook's Apprentice, the story of the Endeavour voyage, new edition 2018.

 •